DaisyMolving/beyond/README.md

 and `brew install sass/sass/sass`.

-Once Sass is install, navigate to the `beyond` and run Sass with the watch flag:
+Once Sass is installed, navigate to the `beyond` and run Sass with the watch flag:

 `sass --watch app/sass:public/stylesheets`